 Our Charity of the Year

 Rothesay’s Charity of the Year programme works to champion and help raise funds for a charity that is nominated and voted for by employees.
-Brain Tumour Research is our 2022 Charity of the Year.
+My Name’5 Doddie Foundation is our 2023 Charity of the Year.

 Dementia is the UK’s biggest killer.
 Someone develops it every three minutes and there’s currently no cure.
 Alzheimer’s Society is the UK’s leading dementia charity and is facing dementia head on - working tirelessly to create meaningful change, funding research to find a cure and delivering a wide range of support services to help people living with dementia today, so that no one has to face dementia alone.